-Lucy Wyndham-Read is the UK’s most popular fitness expert on Youtube, says Ofcom.
-In their Media Nation report (August 2020), they confirm the ex-army corporal’s page is “the most-watched British fitness channel” mainly due to her seven minute workout routines.
-Wyndham-Read’s channel has a massive 1.48 million subscribers and over 200,000,000 views — close to Joe’s own viewing figures.
+Lucy Wyndham-Read is the UK’s most popular fitness expert on YouTube, according to Ofcom.
+In their August 2020 Media Nation report, Ofcom confirms that the ex-army corporal’s page is “the most-watched British fitness channel,” mainly due to her 7-minute workout routines.
+Wyndham-Read’s channel has a massive 1.82 million subscribers and nearly 260,000,000 views.

 On the first try, you can see the lure of this exercise routine.
-After all, it’s just seven minutes—you can just about hard boil an egg in that time— leaving you a whole lot of space to complete your ever-growing to-do list.
+After all, it’s just seven minutes—you can just about hard boil an egg in that time—which is super easy to fit into your workout schedule, leaving you a whole lot of space to complete your ever-growing to-do list.
 Yet, there’s not much you can achieve physically in seven minutes, surely?
-Or so I thought.
-Turns out, thousands back Wyndham-Read’s quick and easy method and have witnessed results.
+Or so you'd think!
+Turns out, thousands back Wyndham-Read’s quick and easy method and have witnessed real-deal results.

 A photo posted by @lucywyndhamread on Sep 16, 2020 at 10:23am PDT

-The seven-minute workout challenges the idea that exercise routines need to be long and extremely tiresome to be effective.
-It is deceptively challenging, featuring popular moves such as bear crawls, knee lifts, bicycle crunches, and more.
+The 7-minute workout confronts the idea that exercise routines need to be long and extremely tiresome to be effective.
+It is a deceptively challenging routine, featuring popular moves such as bear crawls, knee lifts, bicycle crunches, and more.
 Naturally, there are no rests, and, depending on your efforts, you’ll certainly see a spike in your heart rate.